 You have gathered all resources, even smashed a trial period, but it just not enough for your manager, the organization is stifled on laid out rules and you are turned down, again, and again, maybe it's time to move on.

 Remote work is the future.
 Telecommuting brings several benefits, the reason being a lot of companies are going fully remote.
-Start looking for a remote job in your industry with the help of various websites like DailyRemote which is a remote job board.
+Start looking for a remote job in your industry with the help of various websites like DailyRemote , LinkedIn, Angelist etc and learn how to interview for remote job.
 You might stumble upon the best opportunity that suits your flexible work arrangement.

 How would I know that you are actually working and not watching TV at home?

 I have added points in my remote work proposal on how I would do regular check-ins and give daily task updates to the team.
 We could also plan my work schedule and the communication tools to be used to support my remote work.
 I will also keep the team posted on my task progress via weekly emails.
 I would definitely take some time off such as reading books or listening podcasts, but will keep the team updated.

 What if you are not available when we need you?

 My work schedule, as mentioned in my remote work proposal, will outline the hours I will be available on email as well as Slack.
 I will start and end my day at fixed hours, which will also be updated in the calendar, marking my presence.
 In case of any emergency, I will always be available on phone during my work hours.

 Our company does not have a work from home policy?

 I understand that the company does not support work from home.
 But I can start with a trial period so you can see if this arrangement works before fully committing to it.